coreprocess/moneymoney-qonto/README.md

 ### Production

-* Install [version 2.4.1](https://moneymoney-app.com/download/) or newer of MoneyMoney (as of today not yet available).
+- Install [version 2.4.1](https://moneymoney-app.com/download/) or newer of MoneyMoney.
-* Copy `qonto.lua` to `~/Library/Containers/com.moneymoney-app.retail/Data/Library/Application Support/MoneyMoney/Extensions`.
+- Copy `qonto.lua` to `~/Library/Containers/com.moneymoney-app.retail/Data/Library/Application Support/MoneyMoney/Extensions`.
-* Start or restart MoneyMoney.
+- Start or restart MoneyMoney.

 ### Development

 Use this method if you want to customize the extension.

-* Install a [Beta](https://moneymoney-app.com/beta/) version of MoneyMoney.
+- Install a [Beta](https://moneymoney-app.com/beta/) version of MoneyMoney.
-* Deactivate the signature validation (»MoneyMoney« → »Preferences« → »Extensions« → »Verify digital signatures of extensions«), because the script is not signed.
+- Deactivate the signature validation (»MoneyMoney« → »Preferences« → »Extensions« → »Verify digital signatures of extensions«), because the script is not signed.
 This is actually not recommended because you have to trust the script unconditionally.
 Therefore, please check the script yourself beforehand.
-* Copy `qonto.lua` to `~/Library/Containers/com.moneymoney-app.retail/Data/Library/Application Support/MoneyMoney/Extensions`.
+- Copy `qonto.lua` to `~/Library/Containers/com.moneymoney-app.retail/Data/Library/Application Support/MoneyMoney/Extensions`.
-* Start or restart MoneyMoney.
+- Start or restart MoneyMoney.

 ## Configuration

-* Retrieve your API login and secret key via the Qonto web portal → »Settings« → »Integrations (API)«.
+- Retrieve your API login and secret key via the Qonto web portal → »Settings« → »Integrations (API)«.
-* Create a new account of type "Qonto API" in MoneyMoney.
+- Create a new account of type "Qonto API" in MoneyMoney.
-* Use the "Login" as username and the "Secret Key" as password.
+- Use the "Login" as username and the "Secret Key" as password.